myusuf3/delorean/README.rst

     d = Delorean(timezone=EST)
     return d

 Look at you looking all fly.
-This was just a test drive checkout out what else `delorean` can help with below.
+This was just a test drive: check out out what else `delorean` can help with below.